deepaksood619/deepaksood619.github.io/docs/ai/computer-vision-cv/cv-libraries-tools.md

 cv2.HoughLinesP(masked_edges, rho, theta, threshold, np.array([]), min_line_length, max_line_gap)
 ```

 First off, rho and theta are the distance and angular resolution of our grid in Hough space.
 Remember that, in Hough space, we have a grid laid out along the (Θ, ρ) axis.
-You need to specifyrhoin units of pixels andthetain units of radians.
+You need to specify rho in units of pixels and theta in units of radians.

-Thethresholdparameter specifies the minimum number of votes (intersections in a given grid cell) a candidate line needs to have to make it into the output.
+The threshold parameter specifies the minimum number of votes (intersections in a given grid cell) a candidate line needs to have to make it into the output.

-min_line_lengthis the minimum length of a line (in pixels) that you will accept in the output, andmax_line_gapis the maximum distance (again, in pixels) between segments that you will allow to be connected into a single line.
+`min_line_length` is the minimum length of a line (in pixels) that you will accept in the output, and `max_line_gap` is the maximum distance (again, in pixels) between segments that you will allow to be connected into a single line.

 ## MLKit Vision APIs

 - Barcode scanning
 - Face detection

 With ML Kit's face detection API, you can detect faces in an image, identify key facial features, and get the contours of detected faces.
-Note that the APIdetects faces, it does notrecognize people.
+Note that the API detects faces, it does not recognize people.

 With face detection, you can get the information you need to perform tasks like embellishing selfies and portraits, or generating avatars from a user's photo.
 Because ML Kit can perform face detection in real time, you can use it in applications like video chat or games that respond to the player's expressions.